CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/Getting-started-page-with-MS-fabric.md

 # Getting started with Microsoft fabric

-### Overall Estimated Duration: 1 Hour
+### Overall Estimated Duration: 60 minutes

 ## Overview

-In this hands-on lab, you will work with **Microsoft Fabric** to build a complete, cloud-scale analytics solution for managing and analyzing large volumes of e-commerce transaction data.
-You will create data pipelines to continuously ingest transactional information, store it in a scalable data warehouse, and run real-time analytics to monitor live data streams for instant insights.
-You will also leverage **Apache Spark** for complex analysis and machine learning, use **Dataflows Gen2** to clean and transform data, and explore the dataset interactively with notebooks.
+In this hands-on lab, you will explore the core capabilities of Microsoft Fabric by building a complete end-to-end data analytics solution.
+You will begin by signing up for the Microsoft Fabric trial and creating a workspace, which will serve as your central environment for managing all Fabric resources.

+Next, you will create a lakehouse to store and organize your data, followed by building a data pipeline to ingest data from various sources into the lakehouse.
+You will then create a notebook to perform data exploration, transformation, and analysis using code and Spark-based processing.

+Once your data is prepared, you will use SQL to query tables, enabling you to analyze data directly within Fabric.
+You will then create a visual query to design and execute data transformations using an intuitive, no-code interface.
+Finally, you will build a report to visualize your insights and share them with stakeholders.

-By the end of this lab, you will have practical experience in setting up an integrated data environment that enables real-time, data-driven decision-making and helps optimize business strategies effectively.
+By the end of this lab, you will have hands-on experience with the key components of Microsoft Fabric—from data ingestion and transformation to analysis and reporting—gaining a solid understanding of how to create a unified, end-to-end analytics solution in the cloud.

 ## Objective

-This lab is designed to equip participants with hands-on experience in creating a workspace to manage data, ingesting it via pipelines, analyzing it in a data warehouse, performing real-time analytics, training models using notebooks, leveraging Apache Spark for complex analysis, and designing advanced data transformations with Dataflow Gen2.
+This lab aims to provide hands-on experience with Microsoft Fabric, enabling users to create a workspace, ingest and transform data, and analyze it using notebooks and SQL.
+Users will learn to build end-to-end data pipelines, visual queries, and reports.
+By the end, participants will be able to manage, analyze, and visualize data effectively in a unified analytics environment.

 1. **Create a Fabric workspace:** Set up a centralized environment in Microsoft Fabric to manage and collaborate on data projects.
 Participants will establish a centralized platform for managing and collaborating on data projects.